andre-gonzalez/ansible/README.md

-# Automated ArchLinux configuration
+# Automated ArchLinux workstation and server configuration
-This is my personal ansible playbook to install and configure my workstation
+This is my personal ansible playbook to install and configure my workstation and configure my server.

 # Encrypting ssh file